omarkmu/krdict.py/docs/scraper.md

 **Parameters:**

-- response: The word search results to extend.
+- `response`: The word search results to extend.
-- raise_errors: Whether errors that occur during scraping should be raised or ignored.
+- `raise_errors`: Whether errors that occur during scraping should be raised or ignored.

 **Returns:**